inbarhub/DDPM_inversion/README.md

 ## Repository Structure
 ```
-├── ddpm_inversion - folder contains inversions in order to work on real images: ddim inversion as well as ddom inversion (our method).
+├── ddm_inversion - folder contains inversions in order to work on real images: ddim inversion as well as ddpm inversion (our method).
 ├── example_images - folder of input images to be edited
 ├── imgs - images used in this repository readme.md file
 ├── prompt_to_prompt - p2p code